Anders-H/MkBin/README.md

 `1 int 1 1` gives nine bytes, because the first 1 requires one byte and the last two bytes requires four bytes each: `01 01 00 00 00 01 00 00 00`.

-*Before any datatype is found in the text document, numbers are assumed to be bytes and any address are assumed to be unsigned short (16-bit).
+*Before any datatype is found in the text document, numbers and addresses are assumed to be bytes.
 The datatype directives affect both.
 Labels are always of the same type as the address.*

 ## Examples